My journey in under 404 words

 Rents started falling.
 I was being forced to sell properties.
 I recall having to rent out the house I lived in, and moved into a fixer upper I couldn't sell.

 The little empire I'd built was crumbling.
 My foundation for investing was built on speculation and hope - not sound principles.

-Technically, I was a millionaire on paper at 30, but I was miserable and working 2 full-time jobs- my day job as a commercial lender and nights and weekends flipping properties.
+Technically, I was a millionaire on paper before 30, but I was miserable and working 2 full-time jobs- my day job as a commercial lender and nights and weekends flipping properties.

 Equity rich, cash poor.

 It was my wake up call- investing solely for Market Appreciation was gambling.

 I had bought into the typical real estate investing Dream: owning 10-17 Single Family Homes and one day I could retire...

 Around this time I met my (now) father-in-law, a 40 year veteran developer and commercial real estate investor.
 He showed me how to raise money and find value add commercial properties.
 He taught me a systematic way of investing in the right properties.